AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-model.md

 The same information can be found on [Adobe Experience Platform](https://platform.adobe.com/) under the **[Schema](https://platform.adobe.com/schema)** and **[Datasets](https://platform.adobe.com/dataset/overview)** tabs.

-Once compete your training and scoring configuration should look similar to the following screenshot:
+Once compete, your training and scoring configuration should look similar to the following screenshot:

 ![configuration](../images/jupyterlab/create-recipe/config.png)